 We can also lower all the tones by setting flat (♭) in front of the note.
 The name of the new note becomes the name of the old plus flat: D flat becomes D ♭, E flat becomes E ♭, G flat becomes G ♭ , etc. like this:

 The natural sign ♮ removes ♯ and ♭ on the tone, it is standing in front.
 It eliminates both sharp and flat signs within the bar like this:

 The distance from C to the next C, we call an octave (eight tones).
 The distance between D and the next D is also an octave, both when we go up or downwards like this:

 More About Pitch

 You have now learned about the tones between the low C1 and the higher C2, but many times, we need tones that are lower than C1 and higher than C2.

-From C2 and upwards, we get exactly the same tones as from C1 and above.
-To separate them from the others, we call them of course C2, D2, E2, F2 etc. When we get higher than G2, we need to create ledger lines in the same way as to C1 like this:
+From C2 and upwards, we get the same tones as from C1 and above.
+To separate them from the others, we call them, of course, C2, D2, E2, F2, etc. When we get higher than G2, we need to create ledger lines in the same way as to C1 like this:

 Similarly, we will get the same names under C1, but here we have to create ledger lines right away like this:

 In this course, we go no further than to low G, but there are no limits to how many ledger lines made over or under the staff.